morfems/blinker/README.md

 # VocalcomProject

-This project generate a matrix that blinks randomly.
+This project generates a matrix that blinks randomly.

 ## Development server